10 Tips to Ace Your VIPKid Interview & Demo Lesson

 7. Have a Secondary Reward

-Having a secondary reward prepared for your VIPKid interview is easier than you might think.
+Having a secondary reward prepared for your interview and VIPKid demo is easier than you might think.

 When I first started teaching with VIPKid, I thought I had to have different rewards for all of my students and I quickly became overwhelmed.
 (Not to mention, sometimes, I would get so focused on the lesson and the secondary reward that I would forget to give them their virtual stars.)

-Now, I use the Find-A-Star reward system for my classes because I can quickly and easily place the numbers back over top of the stars and pictures so that I am ready for my next class.
-Using Find-A-Star also reminds me to click the star as soon as my student finds a star on the board.
-Easy peasy.
+Now, I use the Find-A-Star reward system for all of my classes because it’s very user-friendly and it reminds me to click the star on the screen as soon as my student finds a star on the board.

-Another secondary reward system that I’ve been using with my more advanced students is Would You Rather.
+Another one of my favorite VIPKid rewards for older students is Would You Rather.
 This gives students two choices and they have to pick which one they prefer.
 It’s a fun (and simple) way to incorporate conversation into your lessons.

 The nice thing about Would You Rather is that there are only 5 numbers.
 So, as soon as a student answers the question, you can give them a star.